-Also try the pre-packaged soup mixes in the grocery store, such as split pea soup (recipe on the package) or HamBeans (or their 15-Bean Soup).
+Try the packaged soup mixes in the grocery store, such as split pea soup or HamBeens (or their 15-Bean Soup).
 Dinner may cost just a few bucks and feed the whole family.
-Same goes for lentil soup – there are a variety of recipes on the Taste of Home website.
+Same goes for lentil soup — there are a variety of recipes on the Taste of Home website.

 Whichever soup you choose, know that it will be relatively inexpensive with almost guaranteed leftovers for some lucky person’s lunchbox.

 If you liked this article, you may also enjoy:

 - Free guide and recipes for delicious cheap, healthy meals